AdamHoumairi/Stage_Aware_Routing/README.md

-# Stage-Aware Routing: Reorganized CTMDP Code
+# Stage-Aware Routing: CTMDP Code

 This compact package contains compatible implementations of the finite average-cost CTMDP experiments used to study stage-aware routing in two-stage VM-container systems.

-The supplied standalone files have been reorganized as a Python package so that relative imports resolve correctly.
-The incompatible file `n2_average_cost_ctmdp(1).py` has been replaced by the compatible `ctmdp_routing/n2_solver.py`, and public experiment files no longer use the provisional `pilot` suffix.

 ## Contents